SLdragon/azure-iot-diagnostics-csharp/README.md

 4. Right click IoTDeviceSDKWrapper.Test project, and select the context menu "Run Unit Tests"
 5. Right click Sample project, and select "Set as StartUp Project"
 6. Run project
-7. If you can see the messages in the console window, then the develop environment is ready.
+7. If you can see the messages in the console window, then the development environment is ready.

 ### Related project